 ATHEAt

-The DLR project AHTEAt is researching technologies for reusable space transport systems that are highly cost-efficient.
-The reusability of launch vehicles is to be made more reliable and safety margins reduced with a view to improving economic efficiency.
-As part of the ATHEAt project, the technologies developed are being tested in practice in two space flights and in ground tests.
+The DLR project ATHEAt is researching technologies for reusable space transport systems that are highly cost-efficient.
+The goal is to make the reusability of launch vehicles more reliable and to reduce safety margins in order to improve economic efficiency.
+As part of the project, the developed technologies are being tested both in two space flights and in a series of ground-based experiments.

-In the ATHEAt project, the Institute of Software Technology is responsible for analysing selected ground test and rocket flight data using algorithms from the field of artificial intelligence.
-The analysis is divided into several detailed tasks.
+Within ATHEAt, the DLR Institute of Software Technology is responsible for analysing selected ground test and rocket flight data using algorithms from the field of artificial intelligence.
+The analysis is divided into several detailed tasks, ranging from the evaluation of optical measurements to the detection of anomalies in flight data.

 Project runtime: